ConvincibleMedia/ConvincibleMedia/source/_services/experience.md

   title: Human Interactions
   link:
   description: We naturally remember person-to-person interactions more vividly than
     anything else.
-It's essential to make these as great as possible.
+It's essential to make these personal and authentic.
   size:
 elements_note: ''
 subservices_heading: What experience do you want to create?